-close all; %closes all figure windows

-clc; %erases command window

-clear all; %clears all variables from memory
+close all; %closes all figure windows clc; %erases command window clear all; %clears all variables from memory a.
+Direct input: use this way when the value of variable is constant in the program.

 1. Input statement

 We can input variables to Matlab by to ways: